tmyoda/dynein/README.md

 #### `dy bwrite`
 `dy bwrite` internally calls [BatchWriteItem API](https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_BatchWriteItem.html) and is used for putting and deleting multiple items.

-When providing content from a JSON file that follows the Request Syntax of BatchWriteItem API, you can specify the `--input` option.
+You can specify the `--input` option when providing operations from a JSON file that follows the Request Syntax of BatchWriteItem API.
 ```bash
 $ dy bwrite --input request.json
 ```

-Instead of specifying JSON file, you can put and delete multiple items by using `--put` or `--del` options.
+You can also use `--put` or `--del` options to achieve corresponding operations.
-These options take the [dynein format](./docs/format.md) which is a JSON-style expression.
+These options take the [dynein format](./docs/format.md), a JSON-style expression.
+To put or delete items, you must provide at least a primary key to identify each item uniquely.

 ```bash
 $ dy bwrite --put '{"pk": "1", "this_is_set": <<"i","j","k">>}' --put '{"pk": "2", "this_is_set": <<"x","y","z">>}'